 Your shingles are becoming cracked, faded, and curled because the asphalt that they’re made of is breaking down over time.
 This happens naturally and is something that needs to be fixed quickly.

-Just like missing shingles, damaged shingles need to be fixed as soon as possible.
 If they’re left in this condition, you could be compromising your entire roof and the integrity of your home.

 Keep in mind that roof repairs will actually be more expensive if you don’t catch the damage sooner.
 By calling a roof repair team now, you’re saving yourself money later.
 They can address damage before it completely claims your home.